 To put it simply, he was back to rookie status, and it was hard to swallow how far he had fallen.
-There was no one to blame but himself though so he did the job to the best of his abilities.
+There was no one to blame but himself, so he did the job to the best of his abilities.
 He had almost forgotten how much he liked helping people.
 Even if they were often degenerates.
 The way he saw it, they could only go up from here.
 Many accepted their situations quickly.
 Some wallowed for a while before realizing things weren’t changing.
 The most anyone stayed was a week.
-A few in the bar this evening were getting close to breaking that record, but the mood had shifted in the last half hour.
+A few patrons of the bar this evening were getting close to breaking that record, but the mood had shifted in the last half-hour.

 “…and that’s not the half of it.
 I was driving along near the old Barlow place when I reached down for another one and BOOM!
 I find myself here with half a pint in my hand.
 Simple brown-out.
 Can’t convince me otherwise Carl.”
 The newcomer leaned back as if he had made the most sensible explanation that could not be challenged by any logic.

 William guessed the newcomer was still inebriated.
 It happened from time-to-time.
 The man the newcomer addressed as Carl was actually named Alvaro and had died in Argentina three days ago.
 Alvaro had slowly grown more cheerful during his interaction with the newcomer and began instigating him.

 “What makes you think we are in Sneeper’s?” the Argentinian said, his accent twisting the last word.